Blinken On New Quest For Saudi Ties With Israel - UrduPoint

 Riyadh, (APP - UrduPoint / Pakistan Point News - 23rd Oct, 2024) US Secretary of State Antony Blinken on Wednesday sought to make headway with Saudi Arabia on normalisation with Israel, hoping a potentially historic deal will offer incentives to end the war in Gaza.

-Speaking to reporters on the tarmac in Tel Aviv, Blinken urged keeping "eyes on the strategic prize" of Israel-Saudi normalisation as his efforts for a Gaza ceasefire grind on with no immediate breakthrough.
+Speaking to reporters on the tarmac in Tel Aviv, Blinken urged keeping "eyes on the strategic prize" of Israel-Saudi normalisation as his efforts for a Gaza ceasefire ground on with no immediate breakthrough in sight.

-"There remains, despite everything that's happened, an incredible opportunity in this region to move in a totally different direction," Blinken said.
+"There remains, despite everything that's happened, an incredible opportunity in this region to move in a totally different direction," Blinken said before boarding his US government plane.

 "Saudi Arabia would be right at the heart of that, and that includes potentially normalisation of relations with Israel," he added.

-Blinken met at the Riyadh airport with Saudi Arabia's foreign minister, Prince Faisal bin Farhan, and later went into talks with the kingdom's Crown Prince Mohammed bin Salman.
+Blinken met at the Riyadh airport with Saudi Arabia's foreign minister, Prince Faisal bin Farhan, and later spoke for an hour with the kingdom's Crown Prince Mohammed bin Salman.

+The State Department in a statement said Blinken and the prince discussed "the need to end the war in Gaza" as well as efforts to build "lasting regional stability, including through greater integration among countries in the region".

 Recent Stories